-Under the HSR Act, the merger may not be completed until notification and report forms have been filed with the Antitrust Division of the U.S. Department of Justice, which we refer to in this joint proxy statement/prospectus as the "DOJ," and the U.S. Federal Trade Commission, which we refer to in this joint proxy statement/prospectus as the "FTC," and the applicable waiting period has expired or been terminated.
+Under the HSR Act, the merger may not be completed until notification and report forms have been filed with the Antitrust Division of the U.S. Department of Justice, which we refer to in this joint proxy statement/prospectus as the "DOJ," and the U.S. Federal Trade Commission, which we refer to in this joint proxy statement/prospectus as the "DOJ," and the U.S. Federal Trade Commission, which we refer to in this joint proxy statement/prospectus as the "FTC," and the applicable waiting period has expired or been terminated.
 Xerox and ACS filed the required HSR notification and report forms on October 15, 2009, and the HSR waiting period expired on November 16, 2009.
 The merger is also subject to approval by the governmental authorities in the European Union.
-Xerox and ACS plan to file a formal notification of the merger with the European Commission at the appropriate time.
+Xerox and ACS filed a formal notification of the merger with the European Commission on December 4, 2009.
 The European Commission will have 25 business days after receipt of such formal notification, which period may be extended by the European Commission in certain circumstances, to issue its decision regarding the merger.
 Although not a condition to the completion of the merger, the Financial Services Authority, which we refer to in this joint proxy statement/prospectus as the "FSA," in the United Kingdom also requires Xerox to receive prior approval for a change in control over two FSA-regulated subsidiaries of ACS.
-In addition, although not a condition to the completion of the merger, Xerox and ACS made the competition filing required under the laws of Brazil on October 19, 2009.
+In addition, although not a condition to the completion of the merger, Xerox and ACS made the competition filing required under the laws of Brazil on October 19, 2009 and obtained the related approval on November 25, 2009.